 CELTs full Asbestos Management Policy and Procedures can be found in the CELT H&S Pack available on the CELT Hub or from the CELT Health and Safety Officer or Estates Team.

-If you suspect Asbestos is present or think you may have disturbed (released fibres), stop what you are doing, evacuate the area, restrict access, and immediately contact the Estates and Facilities Manager/Site Manager (Appendix 1) for further instruction.
+If you suspect Asbestos is present or think you may have disturbed (released fibres), stop what you are doing, evacuate the area, restrict access, and immediately contact the Estates and Facilities consulting our contracted competent advisors.